Zanger67/ModeLLM/README.md

   - `topics.json` - Debate topics and country profiles
   - `utils.py` - Utility functions for parsing and formatting
 - `templates/` - Templates for export formats
-- `results/` - Output directory for simulation results
+- `results/` - Output directory for simulation results -> dataset for evaluation.
+Note that we didn't use any external dataset but created our own for benchmarking + evaluation
 - `deprecated/` - Legacy code kept for reference

 ## Requirements